Powerscourt Waterfall

-Powerscourt Waterfall (Eas Chonaill) is the second highest waterfall in Ireland at 121 metres high, it is located at the base of the Glensoulan Valley on the River Dargle near Enniskerry, County Wicklow.
+Powerscourt Waterfall (Eas Chonaill) is the second highest waterfall in Ireland at 121 metres high, it is located at the base of Glensoulan on the River Dargle near Enniskerry, County Wicklow.

 Powerscourt is overlooked by the peaks of Djouce (725 m) and Maulin (570 m), and flows continuously all year in a horsetail-fan pattern.
 The waterfall is part of the Powerscourt Estate, which is open to the public for an entrance fee.

 Geography

 Powerscourt Waterfall, known in Irish as Eas Chonaill, lies at the base of the Glensoulan valley, a hanging valley, through which the River Dargle flows from its source on the southern slopes of Tonduff mountain, eventually falling into the steep corrie in which the waterfall lies.

 Several mountains surround the upper section of the Glensoulan valley in a "horseshoe-shape", being: Maulin 570 m, Tonduff 642 m, War Hill 686 m, and Djouce 725 m.
 The waterfall is bounded by Crone Woods on its northern section.